cockroachdb/docs/v21.2/node-shutdown.md

 In addition to the [graceful node shutdown](#prepare-for-graceful-shutdown) requirements, observe the following guidelines:

 - Before decommissioning nodes, verify that there are no [underreplicated or unavailable ranges](ui-cluster-overview-page.html#cluster-overview-panel) on the cluster.
+- Do **not** terminate the node process, delete the storage volume, or remove the VM before a `decommissioning` node has [changed its membership status](#status-change) to `decommissioned`.
+This will prevent the node from rebalancing all of its range replicas onto other nodes gracefully, can cause transient query errors in client applications, and the remaining ranges will be under-replicated and vulnerable to loss of [quorum](architecture/replication-layer.html#overview) if another node goes down.
+If the data store is destroyed (e.g., by removing a VM), this will permanently damage the cluster, requiring manual repair with potential data loss.
 - When removing nodes, decommission all nodes at once.
 Do not decommission the nodes one-by-one.
 This will incur unnecessary data movement costs due to replicas being passed between decommissioning nodes.
-- Do **not** terminate the node process before a decommissioning node has [changed its membership status](#status-change) to `decommissioned`.
-This will prevent the node from transferring all of its range replicas to other nodes, and will cause issues.
+All nodes **must** be fully `decommissioned` before the process is terminated and the volume removed.
 - If you have a decommissioning node that appears to be hung, you can [recommission](#recommission-nodes) the node.

 #### Step 1.
 Get the IDs of the nodes to decommission